AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

   for example.

-We also have :ref:`language-independent-tors` chapter to hold language independant requirements and testcases, essentially regarding the *output report format* which is considered part of the tool qualified interface.
+We also have :ref:`language-independent-tors` chapter to hold language independent requirements and testcases, essentially regarding the *output report format* which is considered part of the tool qualified interface.
 Some of these requirements are also implicitly validated by the execution of all the coverage checking testcases in other chapters, where specific sections of